clintcolding/GoDaddy/README.md

 - Next the records with matching names from the config.ps1 file will be filtered.
 - Finally, `Set-GoDaddyDNS` will update the records listed with the IP corresponding to that ISP.

-So in the example `Failover-GoDaddyDNS -Domain clintcolding.com -ISP Comcast`, the DNS for blog.clintcolding.com will be set to 10.1.2.3 and clintcolding.com will be set to 10.1.2.4.
+In the example `Failover-GoDaddyDNS -Domain clintcolding.com -ISP Comcast`, the DNS for blog.clintcolding.com will be set to 10.1.2.3 and clintcolding.com will be set to 10.1.2.4.

 ## Work in Progress